Costs and benefits of authentication advice: Costs versus benefits

+The advice in the blue diagonal, is more difficult for us to form conclusions about.
+Anything on the positive x-axis offers security benefits, but inevitably comes at a cost.
+For this advice, a more detailed quantitative analysis would be necessary in order to determine whether benefits outweigh costs.

-The most expensive advice was ``use multi-factor authentication''.
-But it does offer increase in security against online guessing and phishing attacks, two of the most common attack types.
-Whether the benefits outweigh the costs will likely depend on its implementation and the needs of the specific organization and users.
+For example, one expensive piece of advice is ``Use 2-factor authentication using app or special device''.
+However, it offers increases in security against online guessing and phishing attacks, two of the most common attack types.
+It is likely that ensuring the benefits outweigh the costs will depend on its implementation and the needs of the specific organisation and users.
+These nuances are something our current model can't uncover.

-One very beneficial piece of advice appears to be: ``encrypt password files''.
-This protects against three attack types and most of the costs are borne by the organization rather than the user.
-Similarly, ``Don't perform truncation'' has no costs to the user and has large benefits.
-The costs and benefit between ``preforming truncation'' and setting a ``maximum password length'' are similar.
-However, 3 places recommended setting a maximum password length but nowhere recommended truncation.
-Truncation of course has the additional security flaw that the user is not aware of the adaption, but the end product for both is a password with a set restriction on length.

-``Don't transmit in cleartext'' and ``Request over a protected channel'' both protect against a number of attacks and the only user costs are a minor \textit{increase in computing power}.

-The user piece of advice ``Keep software updated'' protects against three attack types but it incurs two periodic costs to the user and one minor cost.
-In these cases, it is more difficult to determine at a glance whether the advice is cost beneficial for the user.

-In Table~\ref{tab:determinations} we highlight the advice that we can determine is either good or bad.
-Reassuringly, these determinations are very much in line with the NIST 2017 authentication guidelines \cite{nist2017}.
-In future work, we hope to include weightings for the different attack types and for different costs.
-For example, mitigating online guessing attacks is more valuable than mitigating side channel attacks, simply because online guessing attacks occur more often.
-Similarly increases in computing power may have little relevance to one company but requiring users to secure extra resources could be detrimental to that same organizations' business.
-Therefore, we believe weightings which reflect the priorities of a company would also be valuable and will be considered in future work.
-Placing weightings on the attack types and cost categories would allow us to make more determinations on good versus bad advice.

-Finally, we note that our ``canary'' worked.
-We included the advice ``Don't allow users to paste passwords'' knowing that it had been determined by the security community to have no security value \cite{troypaste} and our model distinguished it as a piece of bad advice.
+Similarly, the piece of advice ``Use a Password manager'' lies at \verb|(benefits=4,costs=2)| on the plot.
+It was well regarded by users in our study.
+It can protect against three attack types and most of the costs it incurs are to the organisation.
+A password manager greatly reduces the users' memory load and by extension a user can use as long, random and complex of a password as they wish.
+However, as with many of the pieces of advice, the value of a password manager will lie in how users utilise it.
+If a user uses a password manager and continues to reuse a common password choice across multiple sites then many of the potential benefits won't materialize.

+As expected our ``canary'' piece of advice ``Do not allow users to paste passwords'' does not have a security benefit.
+However it did come with costs (at \verb|(benefits=0,costs=4.75)| in Fig.~\ref{fig:scatter-compare}).
+We found it surprising that it was not an outlier in the scatterplot.
+Instead, it is within a cluster of advice at the center of the scatter plot representing advice with costs but limited benefits.
+This, perhaps, tells us something about security advice that is not carefully sourced.